AlanKev117/os-config/README.md

 # minimal-config
-Configuration files for new Linux instalations
+Configuration files for new Linux/Unix instalations